carolynvs/drakespec/overview-and-terminology.md

 # Overview and Terminology

 This section presents a high-level overview of the drakespec.
-It is a reasonable and common starting point for developers wishing to implement drakespec-compliant platforms or utilities as well as developers wishing to author drakespec-compliant pipelines.
+It is a reasonable starting point for developers wishing to implement drakespec-compliant platforms or utilities as well as developers wishing to declaratively define drakespec-compliant pipelines.

 ## Glossary of Terms

-This section defines and/or disambiguates key terms that are used throughout the remainder of the specification.
+This section defines key terms that are used throughout the remainder of the specification.

 Note that terms in this section are not organized alphabetically.
 Rather, they are introduced in an order the authors consider sensible for readers previously